-A reader wrote in via our newsletter today and asked a great question: What is the purpose of meditation in Buddhism and in general?
+A reader wrote in via our newsletter today and asked a great question: What is the purpose of meditating in Buddhism and in general?

-There are many different reasons why people meditate, and today meditation is a highly unique thing.
+There are many different reasons why people meditate, and today meditation is a highly versatile thing.
 It can be applied to health, happiness, work life, athletic performance, and of course spiritual development.

-Without the doubt the purpose of meditation has changed since the times of Buddha.
-Originally, when Buddha taught meditation he taught it as a way to help monks follow the principle of dharma (the teachings of Buddha) and to achieve enlightenment (the highest point to which a person can ascend, spiritually speaking).
+Without a doubt, the purpose of meditation has changed since the times of Buddha.
+Originally, when Buddha taught meditation he taught it as a way to help monks follow the principle of dharma (the teachings of Buddha).
+The purpose of meditating back then was to achieve enlightenment.

-As we learn about meditation we begin to realise that it is a powerful tool for health and healing, as well as for general happiness.
+As we learn about meditation, we begin to realise that it is a powerful tool for health and healing.
+And for general happiness.
 And so, the purpose of meditation has changed from its Buddhist roots into something much more holistic: a tool for health.

-Today, if you ask me what is the purpose of meditation, I’d say it completely depends on the person who is using it.
-It can be used for health, happiness, spiritual development and many other reasons.
+Today, if you ask me what is the purpose of meditating, I’d say it completely depends on the individual.
+We can use it for health, happiness, spiritual development and many other reasons.
 What you get out of meditation will be dependent on who you are, what you are looking for, and the types of meditation you practise.

-So instead of asking what the purpose of meditation is universally, ask what the point of meditation is for you as a unique individual.
+So instead of asking what the purpose of meditating is universally, ask what the point of meditation is for you as a unique individual.

 To help you find your personal reason for meditating, here are some of the many ways in which meditation can help you, and the ways in which meditation has been used up to now.

-The Purposes of Meditation, From Buddhism To Health, & Why People Meditate
+The Purposes of Meditating, From Buddhism To Health, & Why People Meditate

-In Buddhism, as in many other religions, it is believed that the mind should be purified and made “correct” in accordance to the beliefs of that religion.
+In Buddhism, as in many other religions, it is believed that the mind should be purified and made “correct” in accordance to the beliefs of the religion.